Vanda (van-dah) or vanda orchids are one of the most sought-after orchid plants in the treasure trove of orchid horticulture.

 - Growing Type: Monopodial and epiphytes

-- Blooming Season: Vanda orchids can flower all year round, but peak is between spring and fall.
+- Blooming Season: Vanda orchids can flower all year round, but the peak is between spring and fall.

-A standout among the 880 genera-strong Orchidaceae family, vanda orchids are regarded for their large, sweet-smelling, usually five-petal blooms that can go from 1 to 4 inches in diameter.
+A standout among the 880 genera-strong Orchidaceae family, vanda orchids are regarded for their large, sweet-smelling, usually, five-petal blooms that can go from 1 to 4 inches in diameter.
 Vanda orchids can come in an exciting array of vivid colors, from white, orange, burgundy, or pink.

 However, it’s the rarer blue and purple vanda orchids have the highest value.
 Vanda coerulea, otherwise known as the Blue Orchid or autumn lady's tresses, and the Vanda Miss Joaquim (the national flower of Singapore) both have especially stunning sapphire blue flowers.